ZihuiCheng/MI-DDI/README.md

 ## Usage
 ### Input
-The sample data in the data folder, including the number in the DrugBank database, corresponding SMILES sequences, and the type of DDI.
+The sample data is in the data folder, including the number in the DrugBank database, corresponding SMILES sequences, and the type of DDI.

 ### Train and test
-python train.py &lt;parameters&gt;
+Command: python train.py &lt;parameters&gt;
 If you want to change the dataset, please modify the code in data_preprocessing.py

 ### Output